iPankys/DataCamp-Python/README.md

 ## Curso

--[X]  Introduction to Data Visualization with Matplotlib

-[ ]Introduction to Data Visualization with Seaborn
+-[X]  Introduction to Data Visualization with Matplotlib -[X] Introduction to Data Visualization with Seaborn -[ ] Exploratory Data Analysis in Python

 ## Projeto